365 Best Sights in Vietnam

 Long Tan Cross

 This marks the site of the Battle of Long Tan, which took place on August 18, 1966, between a regiment comprising 105 Australians and three New Zealanders and a Vietcong force estimated at between 1,500 and 2,500.
 The fierce battle fought during a torrential downpour in a rubber plantation left 18 Australians and 245 Vietnamese dead and 21 Australians and many more Vietnamese wounded.
 August 18 is now Vietnam Veterans' Day in Australia and every year on this date, and on Anzac Day (April 25), a small ceremony is held at the Long Tan Cross.
 People who want to attend one of these ceremonies should register their interest well in advance with the Australian Consulate in Ho Chi Minh City.
 The Long Tan Cross is politically sensitive and is on private land and should not be visited without an official tour guide.
-Those wishing to visit the site must notify the Dat Do District People’s Committee in writing by fax 3 days in advance of their visit, either individually or through a travel agent.
+Those wishing to visit the site must notify the Dat Do District People’s Committee in writing (in Vietnamese) by fax three days in advance of their visit, either individually or through a travel agent.

 Lookout Tower (Cot V3)